-About Final Project...

-Econ 29000, Principles of Statistics Kevin R Foster, CCNY Fall 2011
+Ideas for Final Project Econ B2000 Kevin R Foster, CCNY Fall 2011

 Begin investigating a topic in economics that interests you.
 This will eventually become the final project that caps the class.
 Each study group will write a final project.
-The study group may be of any size from one person up to four people.
+The study group may be of any size from one person up to three people.
 The standards for the quality and amount of research are, of course, increased for a larger group.

 I want you to use basic real data - not pre-chewed, not data that somebody else has gone through and summarized.
-For example, the PUMS data are available cross-tabulated and with means by various sub-groups, but that's not what we've been using.
+For example, the ATUS data are available cross-tabulated and with means by various sub-groups, but that's not what we've been using.
 Reading somebody else's stats is not doing stats, any more than watching sports makes you athletic.